-The Academy Trust has undertaken fundraising during 2018/19 where funds have been raised to support local and national charities such as Children in Need.
+The Academy Trust has undertaken fundraising during 2019/20 where funds have been raised to support local and national charities such as Children in Need.
 Traditional approaches to fundraising have been used, including non uniform days.
-All funds are collected by the Finance Department and paid to the relevant charity via BACS or Cheque.
+All funds are collected by the Finance Department and paid to the relevant charity via BACS or directly to the charity chosen bank.

-Secondly, funds have been raised by the Academy to improve the quality of education for all students.
-Fundraising initiatives undertaken included school discos, Christmas toy fair and Summer fair and funds have been used on extra curriculum activities or events such as Zoo and Blackpool Tower passes.
+Secondly, funds would have been raised by the Academy to improve the quality of education for all students.
+Fundraising initiatives unfortunately were not undertaken this year due to the impact of COVID.